bastosj/PlayAroundApps/README.md

-# Senseless Apps: my idea with this is to store (and publicly share in case you're as insane as I am to use these) random, useless apps with the sole purpose of demonstrating different capability from Microsoft cloud technologies.
+# Senseless Apps:
+My idea with this is to store (and publicly share in case you're as insane as I am to use these) random, useless apps with the sole purpose of demonstrating different capability from Microsoft cloud technologies.

 ## Know Your Beer
 This App takes photos and identifies beer brands, based on a machine learning model trained using AI Builder capabilities.
 It's a one page App, simple UI to count beers and their brands.